 The best website in the world can only be effective if your team is able to update it.
 Sadly, many CMSs are complicated to access, and even more daunting to edit and update.
 A common saying about WordPress is: “If you can use Microsoft Word, you can use WordPress.”
-Of course, I’ve always had a beef with this particular adage, because as a writer, I have a very tenuous relationship with Microsoft Word.
-That being said, it is a program that nearly everyone is familiar with, so it does stand as a useful comparison.
-I’d argue WordPress is even easier to use than Word.
-(I mean, have you ever tried a Mail Merge?!)
+In fact, we wager that using the WordPress block editor is far easier and user friendly than competing alternatives.

 Can a WordPress Site REALLY be Custom Designed?

-One of the biggest arguments against WordPress as a platform for a professional, robust website are focused on sites that use one of the many standard WordPress themes available.
-No one wants to simply slap their logo on a recycled generic theme that is available to anyone else for $30 – $100, right?
-Well, themes do what they are made for really well—they’re a great out-of-the-box solution for individual users or small businesses who just want a blog or website that is functional and looks decent.
+One of the biggest arguments against WordPress as a platform for a professional, robust website is focused on sites that use one of the many standard WordPress themes available.
+No one wants to simply slap their logo on a recycled generic theme that is available to anyone else for $30–$100, right?
+Well, themes do what they are made for really well — they’re a great out-of-the-box solution for individual users or small businesses who just want a blog or website that is functional and looks decent.
 But for an enterprise-level company that needs to generate leads and sales, you need a strategic, custom solution.

 Custom Designs Built into Custom Themes, Wrapped in an Easy CMS

-We design all of our websites completely from scratch, customized to each client’s established goals.
-After extensive client interviews and research, we identify unique buyer personas that represent each type of potential customer, and map out their buyer’s journey.
+At Vital, we design all of our websites completely from scratch, customized to each client’s established goals.
+After extensive client interviews and research, we identify unique buyer personas that represent each type of potential customer, and then we map out their buyer’s journey.
 We start the website design with wireframing to think through functionality and conversion paths to make sure that the navigation and CTAs make sense for each user’s intent.
 We then incorporate design elements and imagery that fit the brand and effectively tells a story.

 - SIG SAUER

-If you have any questions or thoughts regarding this article, or questions for our development or content marketing team, drop us a line.
+If you have any questions or thoughts regarding this article, or questions for our development or digital marketing team, drop us a line.